 But it’s not all about the money.
-Visitors coming off a flight to Dallas are greeted with Texas hospitality and plenty of activities — museums, amusement parks, gardens, and historic sites.
+Visitors to Dallas are greeted with Texan hospitality and plenty of activities — museums, amusement parks, gardens, and historic sites.
 Dallas is also a sports town and is one of the few US cities that supports teams in six professional sports.
 Avid golfers who book flights to Dallas can play like local pros Byron Nelson and Lee Trevino in one of many golf courses around the city.

 Spring is the storm season, and thunderstorms are typical.
-Summer brings a hot and dry wind with average highs in the 30s (Celsius), and temperatures more than 37 are not unusual.
-The winter can get quite cold, even icy, with average lows around zero and generally just about seven cm (three inches) of snow.
+Summer brings a hot and dry wind with average highs in the 30s Celsius, and temperatures more than 37 are not unusual.
+The winter can get quite cold, even icy, with average lows around zero and generally just about three inches (seven cm) of snow.

 Getting around Dallas